tjworks/tapdata-docs-en/docs/cloud/user-guide/connect-database/certified/connect-oracle.md

 # Connect to Oracle

-Oracle Database is a multi-model database management system produced and marketed by Oracle Corporation.
-Tapdata Cloud supports building data pipelines with Oracle as the source and target database, and this article describes how to add Oracle database to Tapdata Cloud.
+Tapdata Cloud provides support for building data pipelines using Oracle Database as both the source and target database.
+Oracle Database, developed and marketed by Oracle Corporation, is a versatile and comprehensive multi-model database management system.

+This article serves as a guide, outlining the steps to add an Oracle database to Tapdata Cloud, enabling seamless integration for your data pipelines.

 ## Preparations